-• Time - For an owner to check a vehicle themselves, they will need to place the sheet of paper under the vehicle immediately after driving and leave it there for a few hours.
-If they see a leak, they will need to take the sheet out, check any leaks against the leak color chart and then schedule an appointment with their mechanic to confirm and repair the leak.
+Cost - The cost of repair depends on the cause of the leak.
+Costs can range from five dollars to thousands of dollars.
+Time - For an owner to check a vehicle themselves, they will need to place the sheet of paper under the vehicle immediately after driving and leave it there for a few hours.
+If they see a leak, they will need to take the sheet out, check any leaks against the leak color chart and then schedule an appointment with their mechanic to confirm/repair the leak.